torvalds/linux/Documentation/devicetree/usage-model.rst

 connections, and peripheral devices.

-As much as possible, hardware is described using existing bindings to maximize use of existing support code, but since property and node names are simply text strings, it is easy to extend existing bindings or create new ones by defining new nodes and properties.
+As much as possible, hardware is described using existing bindings to maximize use of existing support code, but since property and analde names are simply text strings, it is easy to extend existing bindings or create new ones by defining new analdes and properties.
 Be wary, however, of creating a new binding without first doing some homework about what already exists.
 There are currently two different, incompatible, bindings for i2c busses that came about because the new